bbc/gourmet-sentence-pairs-evaluation/README.md

 To make changes to the DNS template.
 Update the [./infrastructure/src/dns.py](./infrastructure/src/dns.py) and run `make templates/dns.json` from inside the `infrastructure` directory.

+# Testing the App

+## DynamoDB Tests

+The DynamoDB API is tested using [jest-dynamodb](https://github.com/shelfio/jest-dynamodb).
+This is specified as a preset in [`package.json`](./package.json).
+This allows an instance of DynamoDB to be run locally.
+The schema for this database is defined in [`jest-dynamodb-config.js`](./jest-dynamodb-config.js)

 # Using the App

 The script [`randomiseAndFormatData.py`](./scripts/randomiseAndFormatData.py) can be used to turn text files into a JSON file to submit to the `/dataset` endpoint.
 It also randomises the order of the sentences.
 The script needs to be amended to specify the files that should be read in.